aleh-god/aleh-god/README.md

 ##### 😄 Pronouns:

-I am an Android developer with a lot of experience developing applications.
-I am working with the core libraries Retrofit, Room, Hilt, Dagger, Android Jetpack.
+I am an engineer and Android developer.
+I have a lot of experience working with the core libraries: Android Jetpack, Dagger, Retrofit, okHttp, SQLite, Glide, MockK and others.
 I follow SOLID principles, clean architecture in my projects and also actively use Kotlin language and coroutines features in my code.

 At the moment, I continue to learn new technologies Compose and app modularization, practice daily programming, and looking for work.